FactomProject/FactomDocs/FactoidAPI.md

 The factom commandline wallet **factom-cli** is a wallet that supports factoid transactions, as well as general access to the Factom protocol. *factom-cli* uses the interfaces to *factomd* and *fctwallet* to implement its functionality.
 The main purpose of this program is to demonstrate the use of the factom APIs.
-It can also be used to script transction processes against Factom.
+It can also be used to script transaction processes against Factom.

 factomd
 -------